 We spoke to families, playground manufacturers and landscape architects to understand what makes a truly inclusive playground.
-Read on for our Q&A followed by a roundup of 10 Puget Sound-area all-abilities playgrounds to add to your play list.
+Read on for our Q&A, followed by a roundup of 10 Puget Sound-area all-abilities playgrounds to add to your playlist.Ā

 Inclusive playgrounds Q&A

-What are some features that make an playground inclusive?
+What are some features that make a playground inclusive?

-Disability diversity: No playground would be truly inclusive without recognizing and providing for different types of disabilities.
-Cozy sheltered places can provide autistic kids a break from noisy activity.
+Disability diversity: No playground would be truly inclusive without recognizing and providing for different disabilities.
+Cozy, sheltered places can give autistic kids a break from noisy activity.
 Sensory panels near ground level provide audio and visual feedback that engages disabled kids and their non-disabled friends.
-Special playground turf with anti-static properties helps prevent issues with cochlear implants.
+Special playground turf with anti-static properties helps prevent issues with cochlear implants.Ā

 Play zones: Providing opportunities for kids of different abilities to interact is key for inclusivity.
 Grouping similar play elements helps foster connection on the playground.
 In practice, this might look like swing banks that center accessible swings with belt and toddler swings so kids of all ages and abilities can swing together.

-What are the top features that families of disabled kids value in a playground?
+What are the top features families of disabled kids value in a playground?

 How can families work for more inclusivity in play spaces?

-While there are many play elements that make a space accessible, all of the playgrounds on this list include at least some unitary surfacing and an accessible swing since families resoundingly told us they valued those features.
+While many play elements make a space accessible, all of the playgrounds on this list include at least some unitary surfacing and an accessible swing since families resoundingly told us they valued those features.

 The Artists at Play space at Seattle Center is huge and has so much to do.